 We organise meetings with the European Commission’s officials, attend high-level conferences, take part in the European Union Institutions’ stakeholders’ fora (especially in the definition of their opinions on the legislative proposals) and explore funding opportunities.

-Collaborating with coalitions and other networks to strengthen the role of EUREGHA in the EU health stakeholder environment (EU Health Summit)
+Collaborating with coalitions and other networks to strengthen the role of EUREGHA in the EU health stakeholder environment (EU Health Coalition).

 EU Platforms: in 2019, EUREGHA led a Thematic Network on the EU Health Policy Platform.
-For more information you may download the EUREGHA ‘s Thematic Network on Healthcare in Cross-border regions.
+For more information you may download the EUREGHA ‘s Joint Statement on Healthcare in Cross-border regions.

 Monitoring all health-related policy issues: in order to deliver early intelligence to our full members, EUREGHA monitors all health-related EU policy issues such as in the areas of employment, health, social affairs, research, agriculture, environment, education and cross-cutting initiatives.